-The first step in the birth injury litigation process is gathering the medical records and consulting with medical specialists and other experts.
-If injuries and negligence are apparent, then a notice of claim is filed.
+The first step in the birth injury litigation process is gathering the client’s medical records and consulting with qualified medical specialists and other experts.
+Attorneys will carefully review the records and other relevant material in this investigative process.
+If the injury could have been prevented, and a qualifying medical expert can attest to it, then a notice of claim is filed with the court.
 The exact procedure for filing a claim varies from state to state.
-Once a claim is filed, the defendants answer the claim or “complaint.”
+Once a claim is filed, however, the defendants must answer the claim, or the document known as the “complaint.”
 This brings the case “in suit,” which means active litigation has begun.

-The birth injury lawsuit continues, with the longest part of the lawsuit process called “discovery.”
-This is where both sides exchange documents, answer written questionnaires (“interrogatories”) and oral questions (“depositions”).
-Depending on state statutes, mediation may occur in order to try and settle the case.
-If mediation does not resolve the case, a pretrial settlement hearing is held.
+Once a birth injury lawsuit is filed, the longest part of the process, called “discovery,” begins.
+During this period, each party exchanges documents, responds to written questionnaires (called “interrogatories”), and answers oral questions under oath (this is known as a “deposition”).
+Depending on the state the claim is filed in, mediation may occur; this process gives each party an opportunity to try and settle the case.
+If mediation does not resolve the case, a pretrial settlement hearing is held before the assigned judge.
 If the case doesn’t resolve, a trial is scheduled.
-The vast majority of cases do not go to trial, but rather settle pre-trial.
+However, many cases settle pre-trial, making a trial unnecessary.

-As you’ve learned throughout this page, birth injury cases tend to be long, complex lawsuits.
-Before choosing an attorney for your birth injury case, you’ll want to ensure that your prospective lawyer and law firm have plans to keep you informed throughout the litigation process.
+Birth injury cases are long and complex lawsuits.
+Before choosing an attorney for your birth injury case, ensure that your prospective lawyer and law firm have plans to keep you informed throughout the entire litigation process.
 Open communication and a close relationship with your attorney will make the process of your birth injury case full of support, clarity, and confidence.

-Should you have any legal questions, concerns or case inquiries, we encourage you to reach our to Reiter & Walsh, P.C. attorneys today.
+Should you have any legal questions, concerns, or case inquiries, we encourage you to reach out to our ABC Law Centers (Reiter & Walsh, P.C.) attorneys today.
 You may reach us in whichever way best suits your needs:

 Free Case Review | Available 24/7 | No Fee Until We Win